 Any of these methods may be used separately or together to monitor and control the modem unit.
-Each of these four interfaces and their respective methods are discussed separately below.
+Each of these three interfaces and their respective methods are discussed separately below in the sections noted above.

-Additional operating procedures are also presented later in this section on using some of the unique features of the PSM-4900 that would not normally be set-up during installation.
+Additional operating procedures are also presented later in this section on using some of the unique features of the PSM-500 that would not normally be set-up during installation.
 These include such items as the FIFO buffer, built-in BERT, storing and recalling configuration information, AUPC, the analog monitor output, redundancy and automatic recovery.